roib20/terraform-provision-gke-cloudflare/README.md

-# Terraform - Provision a GKE Cluster with Cloudflare ingress and ArgoCD
+# Terraform - Provision a GKE Cluster with Cloudflare Ingress and ArgoCD

 This repo contains three Terraform modules to provision a GKE cluster (with VPC and subnet), then deploy Helm charts and Kubernetes manifests.

-The included deployments are designed for a fully-functioning ingress controller that works with Cloudflare — by utilizing [ingress-nginx](https://github.com/kubernetes/ingress-nginx), [cert-manager](https://cert-manager.io/) and [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).
+The included deployments are designed for a fully-functioning Ingress controller that works with Cloudflare — by utilizing [Ingress-nginx](https://github.com/kubernetes/Ingress-nginx), [cert-manager](https://cert-manager.io/) and [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).
 In addition, [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) and [ArgoCD](https://argoproj.github.io/cd/) are also deployed.

 Note: the GCP module in this repo is a modified fork of [learn-terraform-provision-gke-cluster](https://github.com/hashicorp/learn-terraform-provision-gke-cluster); the MPL-2.0 license is adhered to.